Skip to main content

 Direct relations vs. edges

 You can express relationships to nodes using edges or a special type of property called a direct relation.
-A direct relation is a property holding a reference to a node, and is similar to a foreign key in relational models.
+A direct relation is a property holding a reference to a node or list of nodes, and is similar to a foreign key in relational models.
 Edges and direct relations have different characteristics:

 Direct relationsEdges